owencooke/orchard_art/README.md

 Functional features such as commission requests will be implemented.

 ## Current Progress
-Finalizing landing page by adding CSS animations and slideshow scroll functionality.
+Finalizing landing page by adding interactive CSS animations.
+Beginning development of the contact page.

 ## Future Goals
 - Available painting page